imayobrown/botspotml/README.txt

 Assuming the networking settings of the system allow inbound and outbound connections on port 5000 this should make the server available at http://<server_ip>:5000/

+## Execution ##

+In order to test out the server go to http://<server_ip>:5000/v1/upload and upload a .pcap file.
+Then use the API outlined in the README.md to view the results of the analysis.